corda/corda-docs-portal/content/en/tools/digital-currencies/creating-token-definitions.md

 2. In the **New Token Definition** panel, specify the following parameters:

-   * **Token Name:** The name of the token definition; normally the full name of the currency; for example, Canadian Dollar
+   * **Token Name:** The name of the token definition; normally the full name of the currency; for example, UAE Dirham
-   * **Token Symbol:** A symbol for the token definition; normally the [three-letter ISO-4217 code](https://en.wikipedia.org/wiki/ISO_4217 for the currency; for example, CAD
+   * **Token Symbol:** A symbol for the token definition; normally the [three-letter ISO-4217 code](https://en.wikipedia.org/wiki/ISO_4217) for the currency; for example, AED
-   * **Token Decimal Place:** An integer that specifies the number of decimal places for the currency; for many currencies this is 2; for example, the Canadian dollar (€9.99)
+   * **Token Decimal Place:** An integer that specifies the number of decimal places for the currency; for many currencies this is 2.

    <!-- Keep the above descriptions in sync with those in the overview -->

 3. Click **Next**.